KyleMayes/vulkanalia/tutorial/book/src/presentation/image_views.md

 }
 ```

-What we next need to do is iterate over the swap chain images to create an image view for each:
+What we next need to do is iterate over the swapchain images to create an image view for each:

 ```rust,noplaypen
 fn create_swapchain_image_views(device: &Device, data: &mut AppData) -> Result<()> {